Southend-on-Sea: Parks and nature reserves

 Southend is home to many recreation grounds.
 Its first formal park to open was Prittlewell Square in the 19th century.
-Since then Priory Park and Victory Sports Grounds were donated by the town benefactor R A Jones, who also has the sports ground Jones Corner Recreation Ground named after his wife.
+Since then Priory Park, Victory Sports Grounds and Jones Corner Recreation Ground were donated by the town benefactor R A Jones.
 Other formal parks that have opened since are Chalkwell Park and Southchurch Hall along with Southchurch Park, Garon Park and Gunners Park.